-When considered alongside the Economic Crime and Corporate Transparency Bill, this suggests a trend towards increasing employers’ accountability for wrongdoing.
+When considered alongside the Economic Crime and Corporate Transparency Act, this suggests a trend towards increasing employers’ accountability for wrongdoing.
 As an employer, you should start thinking about how you can meet this higher bar and protect your business.

 How can employers protect themselves?